WiiLink24/.github/profile/README.md

 ---

 # Welcome to WiiLink!
-We are a team of avid tinkers dedicated to reversing channels on the Wii.
+We are a team of avid tinkers dedicated to reversing channels on the WiiA.
 We specialize in reviving services long discontinued.

   <a href="https://discord.gg/wiilink" target="_blank">